ksing/optiver-optitrade-challenge/README.md

-# Optiver HackDelft Challenge
+# Optiver OptiTrade Challenge

-Look at your positions here: http://188.166.115.7/
+Look at your positions here: http://178.62.36.224:5006/optitrade

 During this challenge, you will be listening to an exchange, analyse its data and then, if you'd like, develop an automated trading system.
 Of course you are also welcome to